dda410/Bproject/README.md

 - __JavaOracle6Installer__: contains the oracle binary file to install java 6 (required to compile Android 4.4).
 - __THESIS__: contains the written thesis produced for the project.
-All the .tex files and images and the output pds are in this folder.
+All the .tex files and images and the output pdf are in this folder.
 - __TraceDroid_4.4__: contains the files relative to TraceDroid 4.4.
 Its subfolders are divided into: